Benjamintowels/GolfCardsRealDeal/DRONE_ZOOM_SYSTEM.md

 ## Usage

 ### In Game
-1. Equip the Drone equipment to enable generous zoom (0.5x - 3.0x)
+1. Equip the Drone equipment to enable generous zoom (0.6x - 3.0x)
-2. Unequip the Drone to restrict zoom to reduced levels (0.8x - 2.0x)
+2. Unequip the Drone to restrict zoom to reduced levels (0.9x - 2.0x)
 3. Zoom limits are automatically applied when equipment changes
+4. Camera starts closer to player at 1.5x zoom by default

 ### Testing
 Use the test scene `test_drone_zoom_system.tscn` to verify functionality: